Feast of the Immaculate Conception

 2. Pingback: Advent « Family in Feast and Feria

-Thanks for taking the time and cheering up my day with a comment!
+Thanks for the comment!
 I love hearing from you!